mcore1976/sim808gpstracker/README.md

 "main.c"  (+ compilation script "compileatmega")
     - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
 To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.

+"main3.c" - EXPERIMENTAL VERSION - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
+To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.
+This version provides CONTINOUS MODE of positioning and sends 5 times GPS location in 4-5 minutes interval upon receiving any text (SMS) messages.
+Simply send a text message to your simcard in GPS tracker to receive five GPS positions in 20 minutes sequence.

 "main2.c"  (+ compilation script "compileatmega2")
     - source file for SIM808 boards WIHOUT DTR/SLEEP PIN exposed.
 To use this file you DO NOT connect ATMEGA PC5 pin to DTR SIM808.